FZambia/dirsync/README.md

 * Instant synchronization start by watching file system events inside directory
 * Synchronization deduping if currently in process of synchronization
 * Uses gogo/protobuf for faster Protobuf marshal/unmarshal

+### Known limitations

+* Works only with directories and regular files
+* Does not maintain directory and file permissions
 * Works on Unix only at moment
-* Works only with directories and regular files
-* Does not maintain directory and structure permissions
+* Consumes file desccriptor per each file in monitored directory on MacOS, see an [issue](https://github.com/fsnotify/fsnotify/issues/129)

 ### How it works